kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/draft-20251010-multipod-pdb.md

 know that this has succeeded?
 -->

+- Add `replicaKey` to the PDB spec and implment the functionality of grouping pods for measuring availability
+- Ensure all affected systems work as intended (kube-scheduler, cluster autoscaler, eviction API, any custom schedulers)

 ### Non-Goals

 <!--
 What is out of scope for this KEP?
 Listing non-goals helps to focus discussion and make progress.
 -->

+- This feature will not affect involuntary disruptions like node failures or network partitions, only the voluntary eviction API

 ## Proposal